 If any further proof were needed about the extent of power wielded by the feminist lobby in Australia then consider the fact that gender issues are rarely mentioned by politicians unless their views are in lockstep with the feminist position on the relevant matter.
 As for direct criticism of feminists or feminism … well that’s as rare as the proverbial hen’s tooth.

 One of the few exceptions to the above rule that I am aware of is Victorian MP Graham Watt.
 Whilst his criticism was mute, it was certainly unambiguous.
-Another is Senator Mitch Fifield who refused to roll over when subjected to a sexist slur in parliament.
-And another is Queensland MP Tim Mander who highlighted the hypocrisy of leftists/feminists who call for diversity and gender parity but look away when the gender balance favors women (media response).
+Another is former Senator Mitch Fifield who refused to roll over when subjected to a sexist slur in parliament.
+Queensland MP Tim Mander highlighted the hypocrisy of leftists/feminists who call for diversity and gender parity but look away when the gender balance favors women (media response).